vkeshari/cricket_ratings/README.md

 + `BIN_AGGREGATE`: `['', 'avg', 'median', 'min', 'max', 'first', 'last']`

 ## DEPRECATED Utils
-> **WARNING:** There is no guarantee that these will run or produce accurate results.
+> :warning: **WARNING:** There is no guarantee that these will run or produce accurate results.
 ### `hist_aggregates.py`
 Aggregates each bin of the histogram of rating distribution over the specified time period, then calculates mean and standard deviation for ratings assuming an exponential distribution of ratings.